 Thick Face, Black Heart by Chin-Ning Chu

 This is one of my favorite in your face motivational books.
 It dismisses the myths about the necessity of positive thinking to be successful.
-Yes you can be a negative SOB and still lead a very successful life.
+Yes, you can be a negative SOB and still lead a very successful life.
 If you are ever in a place where negotiation is a necessity, you will want to apply the tips from this book.
 Get it right now.
 If you do not like this book then you have super high estrogen levels and really need help.
-This is a testosterone book of there ever was one and any person that wants to take charge of his or her life will love the book.
+This is a testosterone book if there ever was one and any person that wants to take charge of his or her life will love the book.

 What Would Machiavelli Do?
 The Ends Justify The Meanness by Stanley Bing

 Several years ago, a friend recommended that I check out a book entitled The Prince by Niccolo Machiavelli.
-While I though that the book was excellent; I felt that the language was archaic and that the book was difficult to comprehend.
+While I thought that the book was excellent; I felt that the language was archaic and that the book was difficult to comprehend.
 Stanley Bing addressed this problem effectively with his outstanding book.
 Stanley's book is both entertaining and educational and packed with information that every businessperson needs to know.
 While I do not necessarily recommend that you practice some of the teachings in Stanley's book, Stanley does go over many things that you absolutely need to know.
 Knowing when and how people are trying to manipulate you is critical and this book will reveal a great deal about common methods that many people use.

 The Art Of War by Sun Tzu